AdrianaCaetano/AI/Final_Project/Readme.md

 ## Project Overview

 The loan prediction problem dataset, downloaded from Kaggle, was used for our project.
-After a thorough analysis and visualization to understand the data, the dependencies and the limitations, we use 3 machine learning models and compare the performances.
+After a thorough analysis and visualization to understand the data, the dependencies, and the limitations, we use 3 machine learning models and compare the performances.

 ## Motivation
 Dream Housing Finance company deals in all home loans.
 They have a presence across all urban, semi-urban, and rural areas.
 Customer-first applies for a home loan after that company validates the customer eligibility for a loan.